The Camel Boy

-The Camel Boy is a 1984 Australian animated feature film.
+The Camel Boy is a 1984 Australian animated feature film by Yoram Gross.

 Plot

 Young Ali and his camel-driver grandfather Moussa take part in an expedition through the Australian Outback.
 Faced with prejudice, Moussa's knowledge and the hardiness of his camels in the punishing conditions quickly prove vital to both the success of the expedition and the survival of its members.